sherwin-yang/VideoGalery-bythen.ai/README.md

 * **Adapter:** Interacts with other parties, making network request, etc.
 * **Other Libary/Package/Module:** This can be user-defined, 3rd party, or Apple-built in.

-See [More About Architectures](#More-About-Architectures) or [More About User-Defined Packages and Systems](#More-About-User-Defined-Packages-and-Systems) for more implementation details
+See [More About Architectures](#More-About-Architectures) or [More About User Defined Packages and Systems](#More-About-User-Defined-Packages-and-Systems) for more implementation details

 ## Assumptions
 * **Concept:** As a Galery App, it can be nice if there is some kind of visual representation of the videos when user is viewing and selecting the video for a preview.
 However, since image preview is not provided by the API, `public_id` and `created_at` are the representation of the videos information.
 Although generating image previews from the video might be achievable, with the limited time and also to load all the videos upfront can be inefficient, the other solution might be wiser.